lanl/LaGriT/docs/pages/docs/meshobject.md

 can be modified by the user.
 Use the command **cmo/status** to see the attributes for all mesh objects, or use **cmo/status**/*cmo_name* for the attributes of the mesh object identified by that name.

+## Mesh Object Attributes

-These are the default attributes for a Mesh Object:
+These are the 65 default attributes for a Mesh Object:

 * **name** (`character*32` -- mesh object name, this is the unique identifier for any particular mesh object)